Google unveils Android Performance Tuner, Android GPU Inspector, and Cloud Firestore for game developers

 The Android GPU Inspector is worth expanding on.
 It was built in partnership with Qualcomm and falls under Snapdragon Elite Gaming experiences.
 Select game developers will be able to suggest enhancements to the Adreno Graphics Development Driver, which will be available on Google Play.
 You’ll thus be able to update your Adreno GPU driver just like an app.
 Updateable GPU drivers will first become available for the Pixel 4, Pixel 4 XL, Galaxy Note 10, and Galaxy S10.
 Qualcomm shared that Google used the Android GPU Inspector on a Pixel 4 XL to discovered an optimization opportunity for an unnamed game partner.
 It saved the game 40% in GPU utilization, which translated to faster frame rates and longer battery life.

-If you build with Unity, check out the Game Package Registry for Unity by Google The new package registry consolidates various Google APIs, starting with Google Play Billing, Android App Bundles, Play Asset Delivery, Play Instant, and Firebase for Games.
+If you build with Unity, check out the Game Package Registry for Unity by Google.
+The new package registry consolidates various Google APIs, starting with Google Play Billing, Android App Bundles, Play Asset Delivery, Play Instant, and Firebase for Games.

 Google Play Asset Delivery and Android Performance Tuner